 Moon Community Access Television is the public, educational and government access television station owned and operated by the Township of Moon.
 Moon Township is one of the few Western Pennsylvania municipalities to give township residents the opportunity to produce original television programs.

-For more than 25 years, MCA-TV has aired locally-produced programming designed to keep Moon Township residents tuned in to their community.
+For more than 30 years, MCA-TV has aired locally-produced programming designed to keep Moon Township residents tuned in to their community.
 In turn, Moon Township residents also play an active part in MCA-TV’s programming lineup.

-MCA-TV airs locally on Comcast channel 14 and Verizon FiOS channel 35, and reaches more than 20,000 households in Moon Township and surrounding communities.
+MCA-TV airs locally on Comcast channel 21 and Verizon FiOS channel 35, and reaches more than 40,000 households in Moon Township and surrounding communities.
 The station is primarily funded by the cable television franchise fees that cable carriers Comcast and Verizon pay to Moon Township each year.
-The franchise agreements for each cable provider can be found here: Comcast (PDF) or Verizon (PDF).
+The franchise agreements for each cable provider can be found here: Moon Comcast Cable Agreement" or Moon Verizon Cable AgreementVerizon (PDF).

 As a volunteer-driven television station, MCA-TV relies on community members to produce, tape and star in its locally-produced programming.
 Whether you prefer to work behind the scenes or on-camera, MCA-TV has a role for you.

 That’s what makes you the key to MCA-TV.

 Here at MCA-TV, we are excited to announce the completion of our studio renovations!
 In addition to the virtual set added a few years ago in the studio, we have recently completed renovations in our control room.
 Our new and improved set-up has been flipped sideways to allow even more space for volunteers.
 With this new layout came new equipment as well.
 We are officially able to record our programming in HD and have updated our audio board, added new flat screens, expanded countertops to provide more work space, and made sure to include a comfy couch as well!
 We can't wait to get it up and running to provide some more entertainment for the members of our Township.